 Note: Co-op available; apply during Year 1

-*Note:Two of the first seven electives that students take in the first and second year can also be from the Sport Management & Leadership program.
+*Note:Two of the first seven electives that students take in the first and second year can also be from the Kinesiology and Health Studies program.

 An introduction to sport management as a profession and academic discipline.
 Special emphasis will be given to the principles associated with the management of various types of sport organizations, along with the knowledge, skills, and abilities to successfully navigate employment in the sport industry.